atiya16384/calculatorProject/README.md

 # Stack Implementation in C

 This project implements a basic stack data structure in C. The stack is a fundamental data structure that follows the Last In, First Out (LIFO) principle.
 This implementation provides a simple yet comprehensive example of how to work with stacks in the C programming language.
+Finished it over the summer of first year.

 ## Features